Repeatable phrases are helpful for bringing consistency to customer service.

 1. “Happy to help!”

-Not every customer will tell you that they are walking away unhappy — in fact, very few will.
+Not every customer will tell you that they are walking away unhappy — in fact, few will.
 They’ll just walk away.

 To address this concern, think about “closing” a customer service conversation, in a similar vein to a sales rep. For support, closing means ensuring that the customer is satisfied.
 Ending your emails without a closing message can be risky, as it’s not inviting the customer to share further issues.